suiji/Arborist/README.md

 - Sparse R-style 'dcgMatrix' format now accepted, with "i/p" encoding.
 - Autocompression employed on a per-predictor basis.
 - Space-saving 'thinLeaves' option suppresses creation of summary data for narrow workflows.
-- Option 'splitQuantile' provides fine-tuning of numeric split positions for research.
+- Research-inspired option 'splitQuantile' provides fine-tuning of numeric split positions.
 - Improved scaling with row count.
 - Option 'preTrain' deprecated in favor of 'preFormat'.
 - Optional vector "regMono" has been introduced to specify monotonic constraints on numeric variables under regression.